-Made with mushrooms, beef, parsnips, bacon and a splash of red wine, this beef and mushroom stew is a hearty one-pot meal with a gourmet twist.
-Whether it’s a family gathering, a weekend celebration, or a chilly weeknight, this stew is a crowd-pleasing, fragrant and flavourful dish that is perfect any occasion.
+Made with mushrooms, beef, parsnips, bacon, and a splash of red wine, this beef and mushroom stew is a hearty one-pot meal with a gourmet twist.
+Whether it’s a family gathering, a weekend celebration, or a chilly weeknight, this stew is a crowd-pleasing, fragrant and flavourful dish that is perfect for any occasion.

 Beef Mushroom Stew Recipe

 Stew is the perfect way to cook tough cuts of meat that you wouldn’t use in other preparation methods.
 Not only does the low and slow cooking method allow for tender, fall-apart pieces of beef, but it’s an incredibly budget-friendly cooking method that can turn a small amount of meat into a crowd-pleasing feast.